🌐 Build Your Dream Website for Only $80! 🚀 | Limited Time Offer ⏳

 creating temporary login details from plugin

 You will see a form appears on this page.
-You need to fill out this form for creating temporary login
+You need to fill out this form to create temporary login

 • Enter the Email, First Name, and Last Name of the user or person you want to add.